Series · Hardening before AWS · Part 2 of 3 ← Part 1: Securing the application · Mobile banking app hardening · Part 3: Identity-first migration →

 - Pre-release tabletop or wargame for any release that changes authentication, payment, or KYC flows.

-The CSAT and NDPA mapping
+The CSAT And NDPA Mapping

 The mobile-hardening layers map to specific obligations: